Speak up

 Student Experience Survey (SES)

-The Student Experience Survey asks about your overall experience, from food and housing insecurity to sense of belonging and engagement in activities, organizations and campus employment.
+The Student Experience Survey asks about your overall student experience, including your sense of belonging and engagement in activities and organizations, your overall well-being, satisfaction and how Mizzou can improve your experience.

 Missouri Assessment of College Health Behaviors (MACHB) Study

-The MACHB is a research study that asks about a range of issues — including alcohol and substance use, mental health and bystander behaviors.
+The College Health Survey (MACHB) is a research study that asks about a range of issues — including alcohol and substance use, mental health and bystander behaviors.
+This information is used to support your well-being and safety.

 Real input.
 Real impact.

 When you engage in surveys, we listen.
-The feedback you give us during Survey Week Kickoff tells us what you need and want, resulting in positive changes all throughout campus.
+The feedback you give us during Survey Kickoff Week tells us what you need and want, resulting in positive changes throughout campus.
 Here are a few changes that resulted from student feedback from previous surveys.

 - The Disability Center peer mentor program